ELLIOTTCABLE/Speck/README.markdown

 License
 -------
-This project is licensed under the GNU Affero GPL v3, with documentation and comments dual–licensed also under the Creative Commons BY-SA 3.0.
-Specifics may be found in the LICENSE.text file.
+This project is licensed very openly for your use, under a variation of the ‘MIT license.’
+Details are available in [LICENSE][].

+  [LICENSE]: <./blob/master/LICENSE.text>